MuNeNICK/refmd/README.md

 - **Delete Document**: Use the context menu on document cards
 - **Organize**: Documents support parent-child relationships for folder structure

+### Scrap Management
+- **Create Scrap**: Click "New Scrap" to create a thread-based discussion space
+- **Add Posts**: Click "Add Post" to contribute to the discussion
+- **Pin Posts**: Use the pin icon to highlight important posts
+- **Comment**: Add nested comments to individual posts for detailed discussions
+- **Share Scraps**: Generate public share links for external collaboration
+- **Real-time Updates**: See live updates as team members contribute

 ### Collaboration
 1. Open a document
 2. Click "Share" in the toolbar